dusk-network/dusk-protocol/consensus/basics/staking.md

 We currently employ two forms of penalties: *suspension* and *slashing*.
 Suspension is the exclusion of a misbehaving provisioner from the eligible set for a certain number of blocks.
 In contrast, slashing is the act of forcibly removing a certain amount from the provisioner stake.
 In turn, slashing is divided into *soft slashing*, which simply moves part of the stake to the provisioner $Reward$ amount (which do not count in the [sortition][ds] process), and *hard slashing* which effectively burns part of the stake.

+Note that slashing takes effect immediately, altering the provisioner set in the middle of an epoch.
+This is in contrast with [staking][pro], which takes effect at the beginning of the second epoch after the stake operation.

 #### Faults
 The application of penalties is based on the type of misbheavior, or *fault*.
 We currently consider two degree of faults: *minor faults* and *major faults*.
 Minor faults are punished with suspension and soft slashing; in contrast major faults are punished with hard slashing.